elymatos/fn3/backup/fn3_scenarios/02-CSP.md

 ### 3.4.
 Perception

 - **Perception (perceive):** Perception is the process by which an agent directly acquires information about the state of the world through sensory input.
 It's the primary channel through which external reality influences an agent's internal mental states.
-- **Relation:** A fundamental axiom of common sense psychology is that if an agent perceives a proposition to be true, they come to believe that proposition.
+- **Relation:** A fundamental axiom of commonsense psychology is that if an agent perceives a proposition to be true, they come to believe that proposition.
 Thus, `perceive(A, P) => believe(A, P)`.
 Perception is crucial for updating `beliefs` and providing the necessary information for `planning` and `action`.

 ### 3.5.
 Emotion

-- **Emotion (emotion):** Hobbs addresses emotions as internal states of an agent that are often triggered by `beliefs` and `desires`.
+- **Emotion (emotion):** CSP addresses emotions as internal states of an agent that are often triggered by `beliefs` and `desires`.
 Emotions can influence an agent's `reasoning` and `actions`, and can contribute to longer-lasting "moods".
 While not as deeply formalized as other concepts, their causal role in psychological life is acknowledged.
 - **Relation:** `emotion(A, Type, Cause)` implies that a `Cause` (often a `Belief` or a `Desire` state) leads to an `Emotion` of a certain `Type` in `Agent` A. Emotions can affect `desires`, `intentions`, and subsequent `actions`.

 ### 3.6.
 Communication